 We see this everyday in America, and other parts of the developed world.
 Food is generally not a problem, and the food that tastes the best, and is most readily available, is much more calorically dense than it was in decades past.

 This is our current environment, an abundance of calories.
-This will strongly modify our bodies, and it’s desire to gain or loose weight.
+This will strongly modify our bodies, and it’s desire to gain or lose weight.
 However, we need to keep in mind that our bodies don’t have an inherent “ideal weight.”
 There are various “settling points” that it likes depending on the factors present in the current environment.

 Lastly, there is one more factor that affects weight and body fat.
 That is your genetics and epigenetics.
 Most people are somewhat familiar with the first one, but do not really understand the second.